AndyWright360/Milestone-Project-1/README.md

 </details>

 - The call-to-action 'Book Now!' button is placed at the top of each page to allow easy navigation.

 - Call-to-action buttons have also been placed in the Capsules section so users can make a booking after learning more about them.

-- 'Booking' was the tiltle given to the booking page to clearly communicate the purpose of the page to users.
+- 'Booking' was the title given to the booking page to clearly communicate the purpose of the page to users.

 - Labels have been added to each input of the booking form to make the required information clear.

 - The 'required' attribute has been applied to all necessary form inputs to prevent the user from missing information.

 - A 'Clear' button has been added to form to allow the user to re-set the form inputs.

-- Upon successful submission the user is re-directed to a page displaying a thank you meaasge.
+- Upon successful submission the user is re-directed to a page displaying a thank you message.
 This is to provide the user with feedback and acknowledge the form has been completed correctly.

 #### **Returning Visitor Goals**